 We have partnered with Ramblers to create 15, 30 and 60 minute walking routes that start and finish at our College building on St Vincent Street.
 The routes can be accessed via the MedalRoutes app available to download on Android and iOS and are ideal for a pre- or post-meeting walk, walking meetings, or to stretch your legs during a busy day at the College.

-Our exhibition – Great Minds: The brain in medicine, surgery and psychiatry – will open in September 2019.
+Our exhibition – Great Minds: The brain in medicine, surgery and psychiatry – has opened in September 2019.
 The exhibition contains material relating to mental health and mental illness from a historical perspective, while also containing information and guidance for clinicians today.

 Education and Training

 Understanding suicide and suicide prevention strategies – online course